 Keep the process moving by providing documentation and decisions as soon as reasonably possible.
 By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last-minute details or events that require your attention.

-When you've selected a property and have a contract with the Seller, the next step is to complete your loan application, which can be done with the assistance of our experienced lending team.
-To get started, call one of our lenders at 703-748-2005 or email us at the address listed below.
+When you've selected a property and have a contract with the seller, the next step is to complete your loan application, which can be done with the assistance of our experienced lending team.
+Click here to get started.
+You will have to create a username and password.
+If you have any questions, please give us a call at 703-748-2006 or email us at firstname.lastname@example.org.

 At the appropriate time we'll order a property appraisal for you.